HackMerced/HackMerced-III/README.md

 * [Working on the HackMerced 2017 Fall Website](https://github.com/HackMerced/HackMerced/wiki/Creating-an-instance-of-HackMerced)

+## Understanding each project
+Every project in this repository has it's own readme about specific project based information.
+This can range from API information to finer grained installation instructions.

 ## Quality Assurance and Testing
 HackMerced is trying to get better at this!